moliver28/research-handbook/content/handbook/business-technology/end-user-services/onboarding-access-requests/_index.md

 Under no circumstance should you perform your own disk wipe unless you are doing so at the request of IT to troubleshoot a technical problem with the laptop.
 If GitLab discovers that a device has not been wiped according to policy, GitLab may act to enforce a remote wipe without notice.

+**Please note**

+As part of a legal hold or investigation, IT may need to perform remote imaging of Company issued laptops before a wipe.
+This process includes creating a complete snapshot of the data stored on these devices.
+As we understand and respect the importance of your personal data, you are highly encouraged to create a personal folder on the Company-issued devices, clearly labeled as "Personal" and avoid storing sensitive personal information.
+This folder should be used exclusively for storing your personal data and IT will exercise reasonable efforts to respect the privacy of this personal folder during the remote imaging process.
+Any personal data collected during the remote imaging process will be handled in strict compliance with the General Data Protection Regulation (GDPR) and other applicable data protection laws.
+Personal data will be processed based on legitimate interests, compliance with legal obligations, or your consent where necessary.
+Only the data necessary for the stated purposes will be collected and processed.
+All personal data will be secured against unauthorized access, loss, or destruction.

 ### Laptop Donations

 Donating hardware/laptops will help people in disadvantaged areas and/or from underrepresented groups with their ability to learn about technology.
 Therefore GitLab offers the possibility to donate hardware devices to [vendors on a curated list](https://docs.google.com/spreadsheets/d/15g4v5coC_yLlVNTKUZMwATllZhxzqbxrtvwJsi8bjXE/edit#gid=0) after 3 years of use.
 This curated list has been a result of the [Upstream Diversity Working Group](/handbook/company/working-groups/upstream-diversity/).